 Manhattanville College’s School of Education

 Manhattanville College School of Education prepares PreK-12 teachers and administrators, higher education and community leaders, and education entrepreneurs, most of whom work in the tri-state area.
 It offers flexible day and evening classes that accommodate the busy schedules of working professionals.
 Having celebrated its 50th anniversary in 2015, the School of Education offers a variety of degrees and programs including bachelor of arts, master of education, master of professional studies, doctor of education, professional diplomas, and certificates of advanced study.
-The School of Education also offers dual degree programs for undergraduate students to complete bachelor’s degree and master’s degree programs in education in 5½ years, as well as an accelerated graduate program, Jump Start, which prepares primarily career changers to teach in New York City.
+The School of Education also offers dual degree programs for undergraduate students to complete a bachelor’s degree in liberal arts and a master’s degree in education, as well as an accelerated graduate program, Jump Start, which prepares you to begin teaching in your own classroom within one year.

 Why pursue your education degree at Manhattanville?